Topman-14/hng_stage_two/README.md

 # HNG stage two REST API

+My slack name is **Topman**. <br>
 This project is my stage two submission; a RESTful API for managing person records.
-My slack name is **Topman**.

 ## Languages and Tools